-In 2019, the Bank made a \$1.5 million investment in the common stock of Founders Bank, a de novo bank organization in Washington, D.C.
-Founders Bank received all required regulatory approvals and opened in April 2020.
-During the first quarter of 2020, the Bank received back \$470,000 of this investment, which resulted in a proportional decrease in the number of shares purchased.
-The Bank remained the largest shareholder after this transaction.
+The Bank holds a \$2.4 million investment in the common stock of Founders Bank, a de novo bank in Washington, D.C.
+This balance includes a \$50,000 unrealized gain recognized on the initial \$1.0 million investment, based upon the subscription price of the second investment round in 2022.
+The Bank remains the largest shareholder of Founders Bank.
 This investment represents a non-marketable equity security and is included in other assets on the Consolidated Balance Sheets.

 As a member of the FHLB, the Bank is required to maintain a membership plus an activity-based FHLB stock investment, which generally approximates 5% of the Bank's borrowings outstanding balance.
-At December 31, 2021 and 2020, the Bank held \$29.9 million and \$19.3 million, respectively, in FHLB stock, or 1% of total assets.
-In 2021, the Bank received \$260,000 in dividends, as compared to \$1.2 million in 2020.
+At December 31, 2022 and 2021, the Bank held \$52.6 million and \$29.9 million, respectively, in FHLB stock, or 1% of total assets.
+In 2022, the Bank received \$1.2 million in dividends, as compared to \$260,000 in 2021.